 Caroline Moorehead OBE, FRSL

 The Rt Rev Lord Harries of Pentregarth DD

 Founder and Honorary President

 Professor of Law, Chapman University School of Law, California.

-Sir Geoffrey Bindman QC (Hon)
+Sir Geoffrey Bindman KC (Hon)

 Solicitor specialising in human rights and founder and senior consultant at Bindmans LLP.

-Joanna Glynn QC
+Joanna Glynn KC

 Barrister at One Crown Office Row, Temple.

 Professor David Harris CMG